Loic-Corenthy/ray-tracing/README.md

 When building the project from Xcode, select "Release" as build configuration to match the above mentioned build type.
 This is necessary to have the resource directory copied in the correct folder to the executable to have access to it.

 ## Windows
-To build the code on Windows for Visual Studio, simply use
+To build the code on Windows for Visual Studio (2019 in this case), simply use
 ```
 mkdir build
 cd build